 This card maintains a unique place in the points and miles space.
 Most flexible-rewards cards, including the Freedom Unlimited, require you to purchase travel through a specific website or travel portal.
 With Capital One Venture Miles, you can redeem towards the cost of any travel purchase at a fixed value of 1¢ per mile.

 The Capital One VentureOne has the added flexibility of redeeming points for a statement credit to cover any travel purchase.
-However, the Freedom Unlimited has a higher everyday earning rate, and, while the cards feature identical welcome offers, the Freedom Unlimited has a more affordable minimum spending requirement to earn it.
+However, the Freedom Unlimited has a higher everyday earning rate if you don't mind redeeming your rewards through the Chase Travel Portal.

 There are some great cards out there with modest annual fees that are easily justified by their benefits.
 But if you don't want to commit to paying for benefits you aren't sure you'll use, a no-annual-fee card can make perfect sense.
 Entry-level hotel cards are a great way to build your rewards balance and score some perks that can make your stay more comfortable.